clarinsi/benchich/ner/README.md

 Benchmark scores were calculated only once per system and might differ slightly your results.
 Finetuning hyperparameters are listed in the json files, where applicable.

+## Standard Croatian

+The models are tested on the test split of Croatian linguistic training corpus hr500k 2.0.

+## Non-Standard Croatian

+The models are tested on the test split of Croatian Twitter training corpus ReLDI-NormTagNER-hr 3.0.

+## Standard Serbian

+The models are tested on the test split of Serbian linguistic training corpus SETimes.SR 2.0.

+## Non-Standard Serbian

+The models are tested on the test split of Serbian Twitter training corpus ReLDI-NormTagNER-sr 3.0.

 | system                                                                 | train               | test                     |   r^2 |
 |:-----------------------------------------------------------------------|:--------------------|:-------------------------|------:|
 | [BERTić](https://huggingface.co/classla/bcms-bertic)                   | ParlaSent_BCS.jsonl | ParlaSent_BCS_test.jsonl | 0.611 |